-I think laparoscopic partial nephrectomy seems to be working well in Belfast but I don't know whether they are doing it robotically there yet.
-That's definitely a better way of doing it.

-That's sort of my point in a way because it started at 2cm and ended up at 4cm, by which time the patient needed a radical nephrectomy, so they by definition missed a chance for ablative, minimally invasive treatment.
-I guess one could always refer directly to the team in the old-fashioned way of writing a letter.

-11 A. Yes, absolutely.

-12 The penile cancer case is another case in point.
-138 Ο. 13 original IOG and Northern Ireland NICaN guidance does 14 have a clause, which in fact we've used in England, that if the patient can't or won't travel to 15 16 a specialist centre, then the local team could do the biopsies and communicate, and the specialist centre 17 18 would run it through their MDT and give you remote 19 advice.

-21 139 Q. That's something that I think most DGH urologists use.

-22 Understanding there are transport difficulties and sort

-23 of historical opinions about going to specialist

-24 centres in England, would you think that that was

-25 possibly a missed opportunity as well with that case?
+1 I think laparoscopic partial nephrectomy seems to be 2 working well in Belfast but I don't know whether they 3 are doing it robotically there yet.
+That's definitely 4 a better way of doing it.
+5 137 Q. That's sort of my point in a way because it started at 15:19 6 2cm and ended up at 4cm, by which time the patient 7 needed a radical nephrectomy, so they by definition 8 missed a chance for ablative, minimally invasive 9 treatment.
+I guess one could always refer directly to 10 the team in the old-fashioned way of writing a letter.
+15:20 11 Α. Yes, absolutely.
+12 138 Q. The penile cancer case is another case in point.
+The 13 original IOG and Northern Ireland NICaN guidance does 14 have a clause, which in fact we've used in England, 15 that if the patient can't or won't travel to 15:20 16 a specialist centre, then the local team could do the 17 biopsies and communicate, and the specialist centre 18 would run it through their MDT and give you remote 19 advice.
+20 Α. Yes.
+15:20 21 139 Q. That's something that I think most DGH urologists use.
+22 Understanding there are transport difficulties and sort 23 of historical opinions about going to specialist 24 centres in England, would you think that that was 25 possibly a missed opportunity as well with that case?
+15:20 26 Α. Yes.
+It would have been good to have more oncological 27 advice, particularly earlier on.
+But Mr. O'Brien did, 28 I think, quite a good lymphadanectomy.
+He got five 29 nodes, two of which were positive.
+He is a very

-A. Yes.
-It would have been good to have more oncological advice, particularly earlier on.
-But Mr. O'Brien did, I think, quite a good lymphadanectomy.
-He got five nodes, two of which were positive.
-He is a very experienced urologist in the kind of general urologist 1 2 way that we don't really see any more.
-We are more and more are specialised within our specialty, or 3 super-specialised, I suppose.
-I can understand why he 4 5 thought he could deal with this case himself. obviously looking back, he would have been better to 6 7 whether or not it would have changed have more advice.
-8 his patient's outcome.
-I think he had a really aggressive penile cancer that spread like wildfire so 9 actually you would be playing catch-up Whatever you 10 15 · 21 11 did.
+Т experienced urologist in the kind of general urologist 2 way that we don't really see any more.
+We are more and 3 more are specialised within our specialty, or 4 super-specialised, I suppose.
+I can understand why he 5 thought he could deal with this case himself.
+I think, 15:21 6 obviously looking back, he would have been better to 7 have more advice.
+Whether or not it would have changed 8 his patient's outcome.
+I think he had a really 9 aggressive penile cancer that spread like wildfire so 10 actually you would be playing catch-up Whatever you 15:21 11 did.
 Unfortunately chemo and radio, these tumours are 12 not very sensitive to that.

-- 13 140 Q. I agree up to a point.
-The patient was only , very

-14 young.
-You elegantly pointed out all the delays, many

-15 of which were known about.
-In a way, that might have

-16 been a push to ask a specialist colleague, at least for

-17 an opinion, let alone transfer of care? - 18 A. Yes, I agree with that.
-In a well-functioning MDT, 19 that would have been flagged up as a sort of MDT -- it 20 would be the urology unit as a whole looking after that 15:22 21 patient rather than one individual clinician.
-22 A well functioning MDT would have get round that a haematologist.
-These are relative rare major operations now which, certainly, in England are being sub-specialised.
-Does that paediatric sort of invasive Botox bicystoscopy for overactive bladders in the teenage paediatric population, and historically cystectomy reconstruction and Mitrofanoff procedures for young women with pelvic pain, UTI, I mean what's your view on a generalist urologist and a DGH doing that kind of stuff?

-- A well-functioning MDT would have got round that problem. - 24 141 Q. I just have another question on specialist surgery on 25 the benign side.
-We have noticed Mr. O'Brien -- you 26 have been show a case of a poor outcome after a 27 urethrolysis.
+13 140 Q. I agree up to a point.
+The patient was only , very 14 young.
+You elegantly pointed out all the delays, many 15 of which were known about.
+In a way, that might have 15:22 16 been a push to ask a specialist colleague, at least for 17 an opinion, let alone transfer of care?
+18 Α. Yes, I agree with that.
+In a well-functioning MDT, 19 that would have been flagged up as a sort of MDT it 20 would be the urology unit as a whole looking after that 15:22 21 patient rather than one individual clinician.
+22 A well-functioning MDT would have got round that 23 problem.
+24 141 Q. I just have another question on specialist surgery on 25 the benign side.
+We have noticed Mr. O'Brien you 15:22 26 have been show a case of a poor outcome after a 27 urethrolysis.
 The only other thing I would add to the 28 pre-op assessment there is the patient was known to 29 have myelodysplasia but did seem to have been seen by